TheresaLui/SelfHelpContent_v2/articles/problemscopingques.recoveryservices/problemscopingques-alerts-issueazuremonitoringalert.md

             "order": 3,
             "controlType": "dropdown",
             "infoBalloonText": "issue",
-            "displayLabel": "Which is the issue that you are facing?", "dropdownOptions": [
+            "displayLabel": "Which issue are you encountering?",
+            "dropdownOptions": [
                 {
                     "value": "An alert was not fired as expected",